 “[C]an these intentions [of the gods] be read in a horoscope? ...
 On occasions [Steiner] himself made use of horoscopes as we can see in the case of the ‘special needs’ children.” — Margaret Jonas, introduction to ASTRONOMY AND ASTROLOGY (Rudolf Steiner Press, 2009) a collection of Steiner lectures and extracts, pp. 2-3.

 So you decide.
-Can such a worldview produce a beneficial educational system?
+Can such a worldview like this produce a beneficial educational system?

 (If you'd care to dig deeper, both ASTROLOGY AND ANTHROPOSOPHY and ASTRONOMY AND ASTROLOGY are available through the Rudolf Steiner College bookshop [http://www.steinercollege.edu/store/pages.php?pageid=2].)